TrackRate

 Yes, up to 3 devices.
 You can deactivate a device at any time to free a slot.
 If you plan a major hardware upgrade — replacing motherboard, CPU, and GPU all at once — deactivate first so the license fingerprint updates cleanly.

 For the free version — click Download again and enter the correct email.
-For premium — click Download Premium again, then use the Resend link instead of entering your email.
-Paste your payment token and enter the correct address.
-Your download link and license key will be resent immediately.
+For premium — click Download Premium again, then expand Already purchased?
+Resend download link and paste your payment token.
+Enter the correct email address and your download link and license key will be resent immediately.

 Native Audio Output bypasses the standard OS audio pipeline and sends audio directly to your hardware.
 The default path in most players goes through the system mixer, which may resample your audio and share the device across all apps.
 Native Output skips that — TrackRate talks directly to the device, which means lower latency, no resampling when your sample rate matches the hardware, and the option to lock the device for bit-perfect playback.